cabmatthew/LearningNode/README.md

 ```
 node expressApp.js
 ```
-Server's now running!
-You can now go to the URL 'localhost:3000' in any browser.
+Now your server should be running!
+You can type in the URL 'localhost:3000' in any browser to see the server's HTML responses.

+Note: VSCode needs 'EJS language support' before it can recognize EJS.